jakobherpich/pyICs/index.md

 If you use pyICs for your work scientific work please mention it along with my name in the acknowledgments:
 *This work made use of the open-source python initial condition creation package {\sc pyICs} written by Jakob Herpich (\url{https://github.com/jakobherpich/pyICs).*

-Additionally you can cite my paper that is to be submitted by mid-November 2015 which is part of a series of papers in which pyICs was first used.
+Additionally you can cite my paper (http://adsabs.harvard.edu/abs/2015arXiv151104442H) which is part of a series of papers in which pyICs was first used.